 The gorgeous colonial city of Merida is the cultural capital of the Yucatan region of Mexico.
 In recent years, it has started emerging massively as an up-and-coming Latin American travel destination.
-So much so, that the travel bible itself, Lonely Planet recommended it as a top place to travel in 2022.
+So much so, that the travel bible itself, Lonely Planet recommended it as a top place to travel this year.

 The Best Places to Eat in Merida, Mexico